 - 1. Medical, vision, dental and life insurance coverage for eligible employees and designated legal dependents commences the first day of the month following hire date.
 Employees hired on the first day of a calendar month are eligible for benefits for that month.
 Employees may be enrolled at time of hire, during annual open enrollment as designated by the County, or according to special enrollment and eligibility guidelines for County plans.
 Documentation will be required for enrollment changes outside the annual open enrollment period.
 Upon separation from employment, coverage ends the last day of the month of separation.
 At that time, the employee and/or covered dependents may elect to continue their coverage at their own expense under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) as amended. - 2.
+Employees who are on the County sponsored medical plans and are medically separated due to disability, illness or injury will be eligible to elect up to three months of COBRA benefits at the active employee rate.
+Additionally, if an employee who is on a County sponsored medical plan passes away while in an active status, their eligible dependents will be eligible to elect up to three months of COBRA benefits at the active employee rate.
+The rates can be paid for by deduction out of the employee's final paycheck and/or through employee self-pay.

-Insurance Premiums: Eligible employees receive County contributions toward medical, vision, dental and life insurance coverage established through the current County benefit plans.
+- 3. Insurance Premiums: Eligible employees receive County contributions toward medical, vision, dental and life insurance coverage established through the current County benefit plans.
 The County's contribution towards insurance premiums will be prorated as follows, according to the employee's full-time equivalent (FTE) status as established and approved by the Employing Official: - a.
 For employees with an established and approved FTE status of .75 and above, the Employer's medical contribution will be at the full-time contribution level.
 Employees must pay the remaining balance through payroll deduction. - b.
 For employees with an established and approved FTE status less than .75, but at least .50, the Employer's medical contributions will be pro-rated at 65% of the Employer's contribution for a full-time employee.
 Employees must pay the remaining balance through payroll deduction. - c.
-For employees with an established and approved FTE less than .75, but at least .50, the Employer's vision, dental, life, and long-term disability contributions will be at the full-time contribution level.
-Employees must pay the remaining balances through payroll deduction. - 3.
+For employees with an established and approved FTE status less than .75, but at least .50, the Employer's vision, dental, life, and long-term disability contributions will be at the full-time contribution level.
+Employees must pay the remaining balances through payroll deduction. - 4.
 Eligible dependents that may be covered under County plan benefits are a legal spouse, a Washington State registered domestic partner, dependent children under the age of 26, and disabled dependent children over the age of 26.
 Employees may cover legal dependents on the County plans, with applicable payroll deductions based on enrollment.
 Dependents may be enrolled at time of hire, during annual open enrollment as designated by the County, or according to special enrollment and eligibility guidelines for County plans.
-Documentation will be required to verify dependent eligibility. - 4.
+Documentation will be required to verify dependent eligibility. - 5.
 The County may make available optional or supplemental insurance plans.
-Premiums for these plans are paid by the employee through payroll deduction. - 5.
-The County will continue to make contributions under County insurance plans in accordance with, and as required by applicable laws, during job-protected leave and the Affordable Care Act. - 6.
+Premiums for these plans are paid by the employee through payroll deduction. - 6.
+The County will continue to make contributions under County insurance plans in accordance with, and as required by applicable laws, during job-protected leave and the Affordable Care Act. - 7.
 The County's current health and other insured benefit plan offerings are detailed in Appendix B.